lifsys/dbsys/README.md

 If you encounter any problems or have any questions, please [open an issue](https://github.com/lifsys/dbsys/issues) on our GitHub repository.

 ## Changelog

+### 0.1.12
+- Prepared for PyPI update
+- Updated documentation and README
+- Reviewed codebase for corrections
+- Incremented version number
+- Updated minimum Python version to 3.8

+### 0.1.11
+- Prepared for PyPI update
+- Updated documentation
+- Reviewed codebase for corrections
+- Ensured all files are up to date

 ### 0.1.9
 - Prepared for PyPI update